Where are women paying more and why?

 Women are 20% to 28% likelier than men to die in a car accident and 37% to 73% likelier than men to be seriously injured, according to analysis by the IIHS.

-The institute found two possible explanations for that: first, women are often drivers in the stuck vehicle in crashes; and second, women tend to drive lighter cars than men do.
+The institute found two possible explanations for that: first, women are often drivers in the struck vehicle in crashes; and second, women tend to drive lighter cars than men do.

 However, The Zebra wasn’t convinced this fully explains why women pay so much more as medical or personal injury claims don’t increase rates nearly as much as speeding, drunk driving and at-fault accidents, where men account for a majority of the infractions.